mfokeefe/mfokeefe.github.io/content/research/index.md

 <details>
 <summary style="padding: 10px; border-radius: 5px; cursor: pointer;">Abstract</summary>

-> The rate at which market prices aggregate information is difficult to characterize analytically in many realistic environments, such as when ex ante asset endowments are heterogeneous, information is distributed asymmetrically, and the number of competing traders is not known in advance.
-In this paper, I estimate an empirical model of Bayes-Cournot competition to quantify the rate of information aggregation in financial transmission rights (FTR) auctions, which among other purposes are intended to elicit accurate information about future congestion prices in electricity markets.
-FTR auctions are particularly well suited to this purpose because key primitives such as ex post asset values, agents' types, and asset endowments are directly observable.
-Moreover, the structured and multi-round nature of FTR auctions results in significant cross-sectional heterogeneity.
-I discuss the implications of the model estimates for the design of FTR markets.
+> Financial transmission rights (FTR) markets are characterized by a complex strategic environment.
+Nevertheless, market prices are often a reliable predictor of future congestion prices.
+I explore whether the informational efficiency of FTR auctions is likely to carry over to an environment with more volatile congestion patterns (for example, due to greater renewable generation).
+In order to do so, I estimate an empirical model of Bayes-Cournot competition that microfounds information aggregation in FTR auctions.
+This approach enables me to account for essential features of FTR markets that are difficult to incorporate into standard empirical models of multiunit auctions, such as endogenous participation and cross-auction information spillovers.

 </details>